Planar Graphs & Euler's Formula

 A graph \(G\) is planar if and only if it contains no subdivision of \(K_5\) and no subdivision of \(K_{3,3}\).

 Kuratowski's theorem characterizes planarity in terms of forbidden substructures, but does not immediately yield an efficient algorithm.
-The algorithmic question — given \(G\), determine whether it is planar and construct an embedding if so — was resolved by Hopcroft and Tarjan (1974), who gave a linear-time \(O(V)\) planarity testing algorithm based on depth-first search.
-This remains one of the landmark results in algorithmic graph theory.
+The algorithmic question — given \(G\), determine whether it is planar and construct an embedding if so — admits a linear-time \(O(V)\) solution via the Hopcroft-Tarjan planarity testing algorithm, based on depth-first search.

 Graph Minors